jdag1998/Weather-App/README.md

 ### API

 The API used in this project id from openweathermap.org I use the url where you can just work with the city's name.
-This API is free.
+This API is for free.

 ### Challenges